paif/pai/pai-info-api/README.md

-# PantherSwap API
+# PaiSwap API

-The PantherSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface PantherSwap liquidity and volume information.
+The PaiSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface PaiSwap liquidity and volume information.
 All information is fetched from the underlying subgraphs.

 ## Documentation

-The documentation of the endpoints for PantherSwap can be found [here](documentation.md).
+The documentation of the endpoints for PaiSwap can be found [here](documentation.md).

 ## Development